M7Tro/educationalProjects/chatApp/README.md

 First, we get filteredUsers.
 We use the $ne: loggedInUserId to get all user values that do not match the specified value.

 Use the field selection by adding select(["-password"]) to the query.

+It is now time to make the frontend.

+Go into the frontend folder, launch the development server.

+Then install tailwind for vite.
+Paste necessary stuff into tailwind.config.js.
+Paste code into index.css.

+Then you also need to install daisy UI.
+Run the command in terminal, add plugins into tailwind.config.js.

+Make sure that daisy ui compnents and tailwind css with some buttons.

+You can download tailwind intellisence extension to see what is applied to elements with tailwind.

+We will have several pages with navigation relying on react-router-dom.

+Add folders pages and components.

+We will have three different pages: signup, login, home.
+Each page has a separate folder.